 Coordinates: 37° 35′ 30″ N, 27° 59′ 8″ E

+Excavations carried out in the 20th century have brought to light the foundations of two temples, a Hellenistic theatre, a rectangular bouleuterion and a gymnasium-bath complex.
 The first of these temples is the Temple of Apollo Isotimos.
-It was built in the second century BC in the Ionic order and had thirteen white marble columns on each side and eight at the front and back.
+It was built in the 2nd century BC in the Ionic order and had thirteen white marble columns on each side and eight at the front and back.
 Four slabs of a frieze depicting a battle between the Greeks and the Amazons (Amazonomachy) were found at this site as well as an inscription indicating that the temple was rededicated to Apollo Isotimos and the Divine Emperors in Imperial times.

 The second temple stood on the slope of the hill, a little above the plain.
 It was Doric in style with six columns on its short sides and eleven on its long sides.
 It was commonly known as the Temple of Artemis after a figurine of Artemis-Hekate was found on the site, but in 2011 a group of excavators discovered an altar with a labrys (double-headed axe), an attribute of the Carian god Zeus Chrysaoreus (Zeus of the golden sword) which identifies the building as a temple dedicated to this god.